-When you are using the replication framework, you configure replica to replica synchronization by declaring one environment to be a peer of another environment.
+When you are using the Replication Manager, you configure replica to replica synchronization by declaring one environment to be a peer of another environment.
 If an environment is a peer, then it can be used for synchronization purposes.

 Identifying Peers